leanphp/common-dev/README.md

 common-dev
 ==========

-[ek9/common-dev][0] is a set of modern PHP development tools aimed to writinge PHP packages and libraries that comply with [PHP-FIG][1] standards and adhere to best PHP practices defined in [PHP - The Right Way][2] guidelines.
+[ek9/common-dev][0] is a set of modern PHP development tools and libraries, which help you write PHP packages and libraries that comply with [PHP-FIG][1] standards and adhere to best PHP practices defined in [PHP - The Right Way][2] guidelines.

 These tools help you write **well-tested** ([TDD][3] / [BDD][4]) **functional** & **object-oriented** code.
 Follow [SOLID][5] principles easier and